ericmjl/modal-pypi-server/docs/pypi_deploy_explanation.md

   - `pypiserver-data`: Stores the actual Python packages
   - `pypiserver-credentials`: Stores the `.htpasswd` file containing user credentials

+When Modal creates these volumes (if they don't exist), they persist across deployments.
+This means your packages and user credentials are preserved even when you update the application code.

 ### 3. PyPI Server Function

 ```python